 The concept of a “platform,” as a mechanism and tool, to facilitate cooperation in innovation related to urban development was proposed by Massimo Bagnasco, in his work in the EU-China Innovation Cooperation Task Force, and afterwards as a member of the Experts’ Advisory Committee of the “Innovation Platform on Sustainable urbanization.”

-In 2017, under the Horizon 2020 program, the European Commission, Directorate General for Research and Innovation signed the grant agreement with Urban EU-China Consortium for the China-EU Innovation Platform on Sustainable Urbanization.
+In 2017, under the Horizon 2020 program, the European Commission, Directorate General for Research and Innovation, launched the China-EU Innovation Platform on Sustainable Urbanization.
 The main objective of the platform was to develop a robust, evidence-based, bottom-up approach to complement the existing China-EU strategic approach to sustainable urbanization.
 The goals have been achieved through a series of coordinated actions, including a strategic R&D agenda, scope and assessment, networking activities, peer-to-peer exchanges, benchmarking and monitoring, and joint demonstration projects.

 The platform activities in China were successfully managed by Professor Liu Chang, the lead of the Chinese consortium members.